This post is on : How to Install Jupyter Notebook on AWS EC2 Instance for Machine Learning and Python scripting.

-As in real life Machine Learning or Deep Learning are highly memory and compute intensive processes.
-These cannot be supported by a standalone desktop.
+In real life Machine Learning or Deep Learning are highly memory and compute intensive processes and these cannot be supported by a standalone desktop.
 In these cases we can leverage on cloud and choose a server which is having right CPU/GPU for processing huge data.
 For this post i have chosen a micro server so as anyone can launch and learn as well it costs less / free for those who are within one year of free tier eligibility.

 Note: AWS provides ML AMI & AWS SageMaker for ML Development, below post is yet another way to to develop ML which will gives us more flexibility in installing software’s on need by basis with full root access.